adobe/aepsdk_flutter/example/README.md

-# flutter_aepcore_example
+# flutter_aepsdk_example

-Demonstrates how to use the flutter_aepcore plugin.
+Demonstrates how to use the flutter_aepsdk plugins.

 ## Getting Started